dla-hubs/open-rfc-for-bim/content/rfc/002-freemium-pricing-model-license.md

 Licenses of BIM software have been often considered expensive, and it often raises a bar for companies of different sizes to introduce the BIM process.
-This RFC aims to address that issue by requesting the software companies to introduce a freemium pricing model like the modern SAASs to make the BIM software more accessible.
+This RFC aims to address that issue by requesting the software companies to introduce a freemium pricing model like the modern SaaS to make the BIM software more accessible.

 &nbsp;